flipkart-incubator/ranger/README.md

 ```

 #### Finding an instance of a sharded Service Provider
-This is similar to the above but for the type paramter you are using everywhere.
+This is similar to the above but for the type parameter you are using everywhere.

 ```
 SimpleShardedServiceFinder<TestShardInfo> serviceFinder